DragonMinded/netboot/README.md

 ### eeprominfo

-This script will read an EEPROM and output the serial number as well as the game section as hex digits.
+This script will read an EEPROM and output the serial number as well as the contents of the game section as hex digits.
 Currently it only supports Naomi EEPROMs.
-Optionally it can load a settings definition for the EEPROM out of the `settings/definitions/` directory and print the current settings contained in the EEPROM.
+Optionally it can load a settings definition file for the EEPROM out of the `settings/definitions/` directory and print the current settings contained in the EEPROM.
 This is most useful when reverse-engineering the settings format for a particular game.
 Invoke the script like so to see options:

 ```
 ./eeprominfo --help
 ```

-To output information about an EEPROM file as extracted from demul, run like so:
+To output information about an EEPROM file as extracted from demul's `nvram` folder, run like so:

 ```
 ./eeprominfo dummy.eeprom